-Verify all substructure locations (lateral and longitudinal), existing anchor rod locations, bearing seat elevations, and other pertinent information in a Contractor survey, conducted prior to start of associated erection operations.
-Resolve any discrepancies between the Contractor-conducted survey and contract plans with the Owner prior to performance of erection operations.
+Prior to the start of erection operations, verify all substructure locations (lateral and longitudinal), existing anchor rod locations, bearing seat elevations, and other pertinent information in a Contractor survey.
+Resolve any discrepancies between the Contractor-conducted survey and Contract Plans with the Owner prior to performance of erection operations.